 Professor Paul Gatenholm's research has gained a lot of attention lately, both in newspapers and on television.
 We contacted him for a quick interview!

-Read the article in Ny Teknik here
+Read the article in Ny Teknik here (in Swedish)

 How does bioprinting work?

 3D Bioprinter is a robotic arm which can dispense fluids with high resolution.
 We talk about 10 micrometers.
 Bioprinter has several printing heads with which it can dispense high viscous suspensions, extrude hydrogel and dispense cell suspension.
 It is designed to work in sterile environment so it can handle human cells in the same operation when the hydrogel which will support human cells will be dispensed.
 It can handle several different cell types at the same time.
 3D Bioprinter is thus able to produce a scaffold with microarchitecture corresponding to microstructure of tissue which is going to be reproduced.

 How can it be used in Life science research?